rtCamp/docs.rtcamp.com/rtmedia/developer/api/rtmedia-api/endpoints/upload-endpoint/index.markdown

 Needless to say, the upload endpoint will only work (as will rtMedia) when [pretty permalinks](http://codex.wordpress.org/Using_Permalinks) are enabled.

-## The upload object
+## The Upload Object

 The upload endpoint POST method accepts the following $_POST fields, along with the $_FILES array.
 What follows is a brief description.
-Please look at the Upload Object for more details.
+Look at the Upload Object for more details.

   * mode